 2. Prepare a Projected Income Statement

 To do a feasibility study, you must create a projected income statement.
-Your projected income statement will show how much money your business is expected to make in the coming year.
+Your projected income statement will show how much your business is expected to make in the coming year.
 It will include both your estimated revenue and your estimated expenses.
 This document will be essential in helping you make informed decisions about your business.

-3. Conduct a Market Survey, or Perform Market Research
+3. Conduct a Market Survey or Perform Market Research

 Conducting market research is an important step in any feasibility study.
 By understanding the needs and wants of your potential customers, you can determine if there is a market for your product or service.
-You can also get an idea of what your competition is doing and how to best position your business to meet the needs of your target market.
+You can also get an idea of what your competition is doing and how to position your business best to meet the needs of your target market.

 4. Plan Business Organization and Operations